soothill/soothill.github.io/README.md

-# Soothill Tech Blog
+# Soot & Silicon

-Technical guides and documentation for enterprise storage, NVMe technologies, SPDK, and infrastructure solutions.
+Where hardware meets software - Technical guides and insights on enterprise storage, NVMe technologies, SPDK, and infrastructure solutions.

 ## About